 Note that officers typically write this section as 38300 CVC or 38300 VC as shorthand for the California Vehicle Code.

-38300 CVC states that “it is unlawful for the driver of any vehicle to disobey any sign, signal, or traffic control device placed or maintained pursuant to Section 38280.”
-A violation of the law is an infraction that will result in a traffic ticket and a DMV point.
+38300.
+It is unlawful for the driver of any vehicle to disobey any sign, signal, or traffic control device placed or maintained pursuant to Section 38280.

 - driving a motor vehicle through a stop sign or red light.